 Your friends who work in a related field, your professional contacts, your family—anyone can help to make your paper more clear, understandable, and concise.
 If they agree to take a look, ask them what wasn’t clear, what was missing, and what was redundant.

 If you are trying to write a new paragraph right after you’ve read another research paper, your results will look like a crazy quilt.
 Gather information in your mind, make notes, and save potential references.
 Then, write the plan of your text, leaving places for the references.
 For me, this was the only way to prepare a consistent and solid manuscript.
-Plans of scientific review papers may be quite different, and the only requirement is the creation of a logical and clear structure
+Plans of scientific review papers may be quite different, and the only requirement is the creation of a logical and clear structure.
+Remember to check your work.

 I’m not the first to write on this topic.
-You may find helpful sources like this article, this guide and this paper.
-I hope that I provided you with some tips that would help in creation of new great scientific review papers.
+You may find helpful sources like this article, this guide, and this paper.
+I hope that I provided you with some tips that would help in the creation of new great scientific review papers.

 Do you have any more tips on how to prepare for and write a good scientific review?
 Let us know in the comments below!